 It’s effortless to spread on your body and includes organic ingredients such as jojoba oil, argan oil, linseed and marigold.
 Organii sun milk is excellent for those with sensitive skin, they’ll benefit a lot from the inclusion of argan and jojoba.

 Organii sun milk is completely fragrance-free and suitable for people of all ages.
 It uses Zinc oxide and titanium dioxide and is completely reef-safe.

-This lotion from Green People offers broad-spectrum protection and is suitable for those with sensitive skin.
+This lotion from Alba Botanica offers broad-spectrum protection and is suitable for those with sensitive skin.
 If you’re prone to prickly heat, you will also benefit from this sunscreen.

-The lotion is packed full of antioxidants and skin vitamins including vitamin A, C and E (green tea, olive, avocado and rosemary extract).
+The lotion is packed full of antioxidants and skin vitamins including sunflower seed oil, jojoba seed oil and aloe vera which soften and moisturize skin while grape seed oil and vitamin E provide powerful antioxidant protection.
 This is to help support the skin’s natural immune system against any cell damage.

 Last but not least, we have Blue Lizard.
 This is a well-known and reliable sunscreen brand from Australia.
 Blue Lizard provides high-quality sun care and has been doing so for over 20 years.

 Again, this sunscreen is free from ingredients like parabens, fragrances, and oxybenzone.
 This product uses titanium dioxide and zinc oxide with no nanoparticles.
 The nanoparticles are what damages the coral reefs and marine life.